camptocamp/c2cgeoportal/doc/integrator/filter.rst

 You can add some additional configuration in the administration interface as follows.

-It is possible to define enumerated or directed attributes, to wms layers only, via metadata.
+It is possible to define enumerated or directed attributes, to WMS layers only, via metadata.
 The metadata to look at is ``enumeratedAttributes`` or ``directedFilterAttributes``.

 For enumerated attributes, the value is a single string or a list of attributes (that we defined earlier